 When I was small, I always made fun of Chess professionals.
 I said it was literally impossible to live from playing Chess in Switzerland.
 Now that I had changed my mind, I needed to make sure my surroundings were not influencing me negatively.
 This meant changing who I hang out with (from the “cool kids” to the “nerdy Chess pros”) and later also who I worked with.

 This meant seriously thinking about what can improve my performance.
 In the process, I improved my mental & physical condition with several tools and the aid of great people.

 1. Opening Repertoire

 The first thing I wanted to change was my white repertoire.
 It came in handy that GM Boris Avrukh just published an expanded and updated version of his Catalan Repertoire Book (1A; 1B) back in April 2015.

 So I did something I had never done before: working with a book on my repertoire.
-It may be hard to imagine, but only 6 years ago there were basically no online courses on openings.
+It may be hard to imagine, but only 6 years ago there were basically no online courses on opening.

-Going through this whole book and typing in every single line into Chessbase was a huge effort.
+Going through this whole book and typing every single line into Chessbase was a huge effort.
 For the first 1-2 months I solely worked on understanding this new opening, improving or prolonging the lines he suggested.

 This might seem like a crazy amount of time I invested.
 But I have used this opening ever since for now around 6 years.
 So it definitely was a good long-term decision to do so.

 Even now I would still do it similarly.

 Actively typing all move into Chessbase and thinking if a line is important or not is crucial when it comes to understanding and remembering an opening.